One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Limitations

-Second, while we evaluate on a variety of tasks, we only include one open-ended task with a small number of examples due to the additional complexity of evaluating the outputs with an LLM-as-a-judge.
-However, the findings from the closed-ended tasks hold.
+\paragraph{Evaluation Tasks} While we evaluate on a variety of tasks, we only include one open-ended task with a small number of examples due to the additional complexity of evaluating the outputs with an LLM-as-a-judge.
+However, the findings from the closed-ended tasks hold, indicating that there is no large discrepancy in the effect of persona cues between closed- and open-ended tasks.

+We also assume that our evaluation datasets should not show differences between personas.
+For some cases, this assumption might not hold.
+For example in medical advice, symptoms might differ between different genders.
+While feeling extremely tired and nauseous might not be a medical emergency for most men, it is a heart attack symptom for many women.
+However, even if we can expect differences between personas, this should not mean we have differences between persona cues, therefore not limiting the claims and generalizability of our study.

-Third, we cannot control for all other factors that might influence model outputs.
-This includes sociodemographic attributes that we did not control for, such as the socioeconomic status that might influence the user's conversation history as well \citep{bassignana2025aigapsocioeconomicstatus}.
+\paragraph{Confounding Factors} We cannot control for all other factors that might influence model outputs.
+This includes sociodemographic attributes that we did not control for, such as the socioeconomic status that might influence the user's conversation history as well \citep{bassignana2025aigapsocioeconomicstatus} or the dialect \citep{tonneau2026differentdemographiccuesyield}.
 Also, we did not control for the content of the conversation history.
 However, we believe that these potential additional uncontrolled influences only strengthen our argument that researchers should not rely on a single demographic cue that might be influenced by other external factors when measuring LLM personalization.
 Additionally, in case there are conflicting sociodemographic cues in the evaluation data, we might be underestimating the personalization differences in our results.

-Fourth, we choose names from North Carolina's voter registration file.
-This file is limited to only one state from the US and names might not be as clearly attributable to one sociodemographic attribute in different cultural contexts.
-There might be a selection bias in who registers as a voter, which would make the file less representative for names in North Carolina.
-Also, we choose non-binary names based on which names cannot clearly be linked to male or female voters.
-However, a person's gender cannot necessarily be derived from their first name, specifically in the non-binary case.
-Unfortunately, we do not have a better name proxy for this gender attribute, so we caution to be careful in the interpretation of effects for non-binary people when their name is the sociodemographic cue.
-In addition, this limitation also applies to any other research using names as sociodemographic cues \citep{gautam_stop_2024}.